cluesurf/tone/readme.md

 writing like you would in a normal language.

-The ASCII encoding is mapped to IPA for your knowledge in the [Chat Text](https://github.com/cluesurf/chat).
+The ASCII encoding is mapped to IPA for your knowledge in the [Talk Text](https://github.com/cluesurf/talk).
 Ideally, Tone Text would be included in the Unicode standard, but
 [that is unlikely](http://www.unicode.org/pending/proposals.html).
 We have suggested it be used as a writing system